After months of visiting some of the best courses in the country, the Disc Golf Pro Tour finally hit the cream of the crop.

 Leiviska found the foliage on the left side of the fairway off the tee and settled for a par while Johansen and Williams earned drop-in birdies.
 Leiviska finished third, but Williams and Johansen headed for a playoff.

 The playoff was held on the par 4 hole 1 and par 3 hole 2 in a loop until one player finished a hole in fewer strokes.
 Both players birdied hole 1 and parred hole 2 during the first loop.
 Returning to hole 1, Johansen executed a great tee shot while Williams flipped his over to the right, leaving him among Christmas trees and with a tough approach to the OB-surrounded green.

 Johansen's tee shot was still farther from the basket than Williams', so he threw first.
 His shot was a bit to the right but appeared to be tracking so that it would hit the front of a stone wall that marked OB and stop safe.
 However, it took a very unusual skip and went OB.
 Watch below in footage from Prodigy Disc:

 If you listen, you'll hear Johansen say, "That was weird.
 Whatever."

-It turns out that skip definitely had a weird origin.
+It turns out that skip definitely had a "weird" origin.
 In an extremely strange twist of fate, it seemed Johansen's disc had been helped out of bounds by...a chipmunk.

 That OB allowed Williams to play just for par from his awkward position and assure he'd get to continue at least through another playoff hole.
 When Johansen missed his long-range putt from the wall to save par, Williams tapped in for the win.
-Since the Vibram Open that year was both an NT and a Disc Golf Pro Tour event (a combo that has never happened since), Williams took his first wins for both types of events at that tournament.
+Since the Vibram Open that year was both an NT and a Disc Golf Pro Tour event (a combo that never happened again), Williams took his first wins for both types of events at that tournament.
 He also sealed his place in history as the winner of the first DGPT event ever held.

 2017 Pierce Comeback